 Rationalizing spending on survivors’ pensions and other social assistance categories: Pension schemes that provide generous survivors’ benefits and/or disability pensions may be burdened with social assistance costs that are arguably not a form of social insurance.
 The financing of social assistance payments through the pension system arose as an issue, inter alia, in IMF discussions with Albania, Azerbaijan, Bosnia, Bulgaria, Fiji, Georgia, Lithuania, Moldova, and Serbia.
-IMF staff recommendations for reform have included: financing social assistance benefits through the general budget rather than from wage-based contributions to the social insurance system; tightening the eligibility rules for survivors’ benefits; and more restrictive criteria for disability benefits.
+IMF staff recommendations for reform included: financing social assistance benefits through the general budget rather than from wage-based contributions to the social insurance system; tightening the eligibility rules for survivors’ benefits; and more restrictive criteria for disability benefits.

 Taxing pension incomes: The consensus view of tax policy practitioners is that taxes should be collected on pension income at some point over the life cycle.
 Recommendations leading to ultimate taxation of pension income (in situations where pension contributions were originally deductible from taxable income) were made in the context of IMF pension discussions with Ireland, Japan, Lithuania, Portugal, and Sweden.